 Archaeological contractors and consultants

 We do not maintain a list of archaeological contractors and consultants.
-However, other lists are available, such as the Register of Archaeological Organisations maintained by the Institute for Archaeologists or the BAJR Directory.
+However, other lists are available, such as the list of Registered Archaeological Organisations maintained by the Chartered Institute for Archaeologists or the BAJR Directory.